FilipDominec/rp2daq/docs/DEVELOPERS.md

 #### Parallelism

-RP2DAQ aims to squeeze maximum power from raspberry pi, without putting programming burden on the user.
-To this end, it employs
+RP2DAQ aims to squeeze maximum power from the RP2040 chip, without putting programming burden on the user.
+To this end,
     * the board is by default **overclocked from 133 MHz to 250 MHz**,
-    * **parallel use of hardware**: 1st CPU core mostly for communication and immediate command handling, 2nd core for real-time control; other hardware features like ADC+DMA and PWM operate independent the CPU cores),
+    * **hardware is used in parallel**: 1st CPU core mostly for communication and immediate command handling, 2nd core for real-time control; other hardware features like ADC+DMA and PWM operate independent the CPU cores),
-    * **parallelism in the firmware**, thanks to which commands of different types can be run concurrently without interfering with each other,
+    * **the firmware handles real-time tasks in non-blocking manner**, thanks to which commands of different types can be run concurrently without interfering with each other,
-    * **optional asynchronous programming**, i.e. multiple commands can be issued in one moment, and the corresponding reports are handled in computer later when they arrive.
+    * and **also the Python API allows for optional asynchronous programming**, i.e. multiple commands can be issued in one moment, and the corresponding reports are handled in computer later when they arrive.
 However, such high-performance behaviour is somewhat harder to learn, so it is kept optional.
 The default behaviour for all commands is to block Python code until the corresponding report is received.

 Each instance of Rp2daq class in Python connects to a single board.
 In demanding applications, one use several boards simultaneously; this simply requires to initialize more Rp2daq instances.
 Initialization routine has the optional ```required_device_tag=``` parameter to tell devices apart.